Rokford/FlickrGallery/README.md

 ## Possible improvements
 * Display all the images metadata (would also require a decent UI design to fit it adequatly)
 * Add more sorting options
-* Add ServiceLocator pattern for services used (currently just DonwloadService)
+* Add ServiceLocator pattern for services used (currently just DownloadService)

 ## Known issues
 * "Date Taken" is passed in "yyyy-MM-ddThh:mm:ss-08:00" format, which, when converted to CET, sometimes show future dates.
 To be investigated...